AdmiralCloud/ac-geoip/README.md

 ## Init Parameters
 **Required**
 Initiate the function with the required "userId" and "licenseKey" if you want to use the webservice.
+If you want to use local database, make sure to set geolite.enabled to true and provide the location of the database.

 **Mapping**
 Define how your response looks like using a mapping array.
 The array contains objects with properties "response" which is the property name in the response and "geoIP" which is the path to the GeoIP response.